learning-zone/sql-basics/README.md

 ## Q. What are COMMIT and ROLLBACK in SQL?

-- COMMIT statement is used to end the current transaction and once the COMMIT statement is exceucted the transaction will be permanent and undone.
+COMMIT statement is used to end the current transaction and once the COMMIT statement is exceucted the transaction will be permanent and undone.
-- Syntax: COMMIT;

-- Example:
+**Example:**:

 ```sql
 BEGIN